 All of the metal and rubber frame pieces are also groups and components, but their faces are all assigned specific materials.

-When you use the Paint Bucket to paint a color—in this case orange—on the main Marshmallow Sofa component, only the cushions take on that color.
-Everything not assigned the Default material stays exactly the way it is.
+When you use the Paint Bucket to paint a color—in this case, orange—on the main Marshmallow Sofa component, only the cushions take on that color.
+Everything not assigned to the Default material stays exactly the way it is.